What Is a Caregiver?

 - Maintain contact with people living close to the patient

 - Make sure the patient and doctors can reach you

 - Plan and set goals for visits

 - Record all medicines and treatments for the patient

 Caring for Yourself

-It’s crucial to take time for yourself when caring for someone else.
-You may feel guilty or selfish, but without caring for yourself, you run the risk of burnout and exhaustion.
-Eventually, this can hinder the quality of care you are able to provide to your loved one.
+It’s crucial to take time for yourself, especially when caring for someone else.
+You may feel selfish, but you run the risk of exhaustion and burnout when you neglect your own health.
+Caregiver-related exhaustion is also referred to as compassion fatigue.
+Eventually, this can negatively affect the quality of care you are able to provide to your loved one.

 - Take breaks when you feel overwhelmed.